JuanIgnacioPal/analisis-mercado-seguros-vida-chile/README_ENG.md

 The model contains:

 - `D_Fecha` — calendar dimension covering the complete analytical period.
-(Power BI, DAX)
 - `D_Compania` — dimension containing the 12 fictitious life insurance companies included in the analysis.
-(Power BI)
 - `D_Producto` — dimension containing the five insurance product categories.
-(Power BI)
 - `H_Mercado_Trimestral` — quarterly fact table containing market, financial, portfolio, claims, expense, and solvency indicators by insurer.
-(Power BI)
 - `H_Primas_Producto` — fact table containing premium distribution by insurer, quarter, and insurance product.
-(Power BI)

 The product-level premium table was intentionally separated from the main quarterly fact table to avoid duplicating non-additive measures such as claims, expenses, capital, equity, and insured lives.
-(Power BI)

 The model uses active **one-to-many relationships**, with single-direction filtering from dimensions toward fact tables, providing a simple and controlled structure for analytical reporting.
-(Power BI)

 ---
 ## 🗄️ SQL Analysis & KPI Validation

 After the initial data preparation and quality review, the analytical dataset was loaded into **MySQL Workbench 8.0 CE** for structured exploration and independent validation.
-(SQL)

 The SQL stage included:

 - Database and table creation with defined data types and composite primary keys.
-(SQL)
 - Validation of row counts, duplicate records, null values, and logical consistency.
-(SQL)
 - Analysis of quarterly premium evolution and insurance-market performance.
-(SQL)
 - Calculation of **Quarter-over-Quarter (QoQ)** and **Year-over-Year (YoY)** growth.
-(SQL)
 - Company rankings and market-share analysis.
-(SQL)
 - Validation of technical and portfolio KPIs before their implementation in Power BI.
-(SQL)
 - Business-rule checks used to identify inconsistencies between related insurance variables.
-(SQL)

 A catalog of **12 core KPIs** was established before dashboard development so that each indicator had a defined business meaning, calculation logic, aggregation method, and expected result.
-(SQL, Power BI)

 This SQL layer served as an independent analytical control, allowing the final Power BI results to be compared against previously validated calculations.
-(SQL, Power BI)

 ---
 ## 📐 Power BI & DAX Layer

 The validated data was transformed into an interactive analytical model in **Power BI**, with DAX used as the business-logic layer for KPI calculation and comparative analysis.
-(Power BI, DAX)

 The final model includes **29 explicit DAX measures**, organized into:

 - 15 base measures for premiums, claims, expenses, technical results, insured lives, policies, and solvency-related variables.
-(Power BI, DAX)
 - 6 derived KPIs, including **Claims Ratio, Expense Ratio, Technical Margin, and Composite Solvency Ratio**.
-(Power BI, DAX)
 - 6 time-intelligence measures for **QoQ and YoY comparisons**.
-(Power BI, DAX)
 - 2 competitive-analysis measures supporting rankings and market analysis.
-(Power BI, DAX)

 A dedicated calendar dimension was used to control chronological analysis and ensure that quarterly comparisons followed the correct sequence.
-(Power BI, DAX)

 Percentage-based KPIs were recalculated from their underlying components whenever appropriate instead of averaging stored percentage values.
-(Power BI, DAX)

 Portfolio indicators such as **Insured Lives, In-force Policies, and Capital** were treated as period-end stock measures rather than additive flows across time.
-(Power BI, DAX)

 ---
 ## ✅ Cross-Validation Controls

 Before publication, the principal Power BI indicators were reconciled against results previously validated through SQL.
-(SQL, Power BI)

 For **Q4 2025**, the main validation controls included:

 | KPI | Validated Result |